wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

-=== 59sec lite - Contact Form 7 Push Notifications on iOS and Android===
+=== 59sec ===

-Contributors: kuantero
+Contributors: Kuantero.com
-Tags: leads, crm, clients, sales, contact form 7, cf 7, contact forms, forms, push notifications, ios, android, pus notification, contact form 7 push notifications, contact, counter, integration, iphone, mobile, notification, plugin
+Tags: leads, crm, clients
 Requires at least: 3.3
-Tested up to: 3.9.1.
+Tested up to: 3.9
-Stable tag: 3
+Stable tag: 3.1

-Helps you answer leads under 59 sec, by delivering Contact Form 7 entries via push notifications on your mobile.
-A MUST-HAVE tool!
+Helps you increase sales conversions by decreasing the response time under 59 seconds.
+Faster you answer your leads, more clients you have.

 == Description ==